Europe of Ideas

 Thanks to several contributions, it aims at providing an overview of the current state of the integration in the various sectors which see the involvement of the European Union, in the light of both their political and legal-institutional aspects.
 The participants will have the opportunity to meet high-profile members of the Academia as well as important political and institutional representatives.

-The course is developed in collaboration with the University of Modena and Reggio Emilia and the Fondazione Collegio San Carlo, in partnership with the Centre for Research and Documentation on the European Union , the Europe Direct Modena, the “Marco Biagi” Faculty of Economics, the Faculty of Law and Faculty of Literature and Philosophy of the local University, and with the Italian Council of the European Movement.
+The course is developed in collaboration with the University of Modena and Reggio Emilia and Fondazione Collegio San Carlo, in partnership with the Centre for Research and Documentation on the European Union , the Europe Direct Centre of Modena, the “Marco Biagi” Department of Economics, the Department of Law and Department of Linguistic and Cultural Studies of the local University, and with the Italian Council of the European Movement.

 At the end of the course, 2 study grants will be awarded for a duration of four months each to fund 2 traineeships at the European Parliament, the course attendance is free of cost, but subject to the application submitted following a public call for candidates and the ensuing assessment of CVs.
-20 selected participants will be asked to contribute with a course fee of €100.
+30 selected participants will be asked to contribute with a enrolment fee of €100.

 A Scientific Committee was created including several representatives from the institutions collaborating in the project and the Imbeni family to act as guarantors and provide guidance within the activities developed within the Summer School initiative.